revh/gpxjson/README.md

 GPXJSON
 =======

-gpxjson is command line utility and a little go library aims to convert a gpx file to a simplified version in JSON
+gpxjson is a command line utility and a little go library which aims to convert a gpx file to a simplified version in JSON

 ##Getting Started